ChrisFairless/climada_calc_api/docs/endpoints_guide.md

 | `measure_ids`	| list of integers | Y | `[]` | IDs of adaptation measures to be implemented (see above). |

 #### Example query

+This is a request for a cost-benefit analysis for introducing mangroves in Jamaica, looking at the benefits out to 2080 under the RCP 8.5 climate and SSP 5 growth scenarios.

+*Note: the measure IDs will keep changing (at the moment), so you'll need to query them each time.*

 ```
 curl --location --request POST 'https://reca-api.herokuapp.com/rest/vizz/widgets/cost-benefit' \